AhmedMo1242/Python-Projects/README.md

 # Python-Projects
-In this folder, I will upload my own python projects that I did to learn more and more.
+In this folder, I will upload python projects that I did after watching tutorials or by my own to see my improvement in programming.